 The surname Emprinman was first found in Norfolk where they were conjecturally descended from Roger Bigod, one of the most distinguished of all Norman nobles, who was granted the lands by King William, Duke of Normandy after the Norman Conquest in 1066 A.D, and was a junior branch of the Bigots.
 The village of Erpingham or anciently Herpincham consisted largely of a church and cottages, and was recorded in the Domesday Book in 1086.
 "The church, which is in the decorated and later English styles, with a lofty embattled tower, was repaired in 1841; in the south aisle is a brass effigy of a knight in armour, to the memory of Sir John de Erpingham, a great contributor towards the erection of the church."

-Important Dates for the Emprinman family
+Early History of the Emprinman family

 This web page shows only a small excerpt of our Emprinman research.
 Another 87 words (6 lines of text) are included under the topic Early Emprinman History in all our PDF Extended History products and printed products wherever possible.

 Emprinman Spelling Variations

 Before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Sound was what guided spelling in the Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Spelling variations were common, even among the names of the most literate people.
 Known variations of the Emprinman family name include Erpingham, Erpincham, Herpingham, Herpincham, Empringham and many more.